olmstedian/Tilebreakers/README.md

 ---

 ### 🟨 Phase 6: Tile Spawning, Game Flow, and Game Over
-- [ ] Spawn one random tile after each player move
-- [ ] Skip spawn if `Freeze` is active
-- [ ] Detect game over when board is full and no merges are possible
-- [ ] Track and display current score

-### 🟨 Phase 5: Special Tile System
-- [ ] Implement `SpecialTile` base class
-- [ ] Create 4 common special tiles:
-  - Blaster, Painter, Freeze, Doubler
-- [ ] Create rare `ExpanderTile` that upgrades board to 7x7
-- [ ] Add UI interaction to activate special tiles

----

-### 🟨 Phase 6: Tile Spawning, Game Flow, and Game Over
-- [ ] Spawn one random tile after each player move
+- [x] Spawn one random tile after each player move
-- [ ] Skip spawn if `Freeze` is active
+- [x] Skip spawn if `Freeze` is active
-- [ ] Detect game over when board is full and no merges are possible
+- [x] Detect game over when board is full and no merges are possible
-- [ ] Track and display current score
+- [x] Track and display current score

 ---